 At six weeks of age, Jackson had his first cold.
 After a routine trip to the GP, Mum Kirsty was reassured that he would be fine.
 Within 24 hours he was struggling to breathe.
 Jackson’s cold had turned into pneumonia and he was fighting for his life in hospital.

-It was touch and go, but Jackson responded well to antibiotics and pulled through.
+It was touch and go, but he pulled through.

 I wouldn’t leave his side.
 He was so little and so lifeless.
 I thought I was going to lose my baby before I had really gotten to know him. "

 This was just the beginning of Jackson’s life in hospital; he seemed to be prone to pneumonia and different chest infections.

 By the time he was one, Jackson still wasn’t walking, crawling or even sitting up.
 Kirsty was told he was just a bit behind in his development, but after lots of physio appointments, a specialist even questioned whether he would walk at all.

 But Kirsty was determined to do everything in her power to get Jackson up and walking.
 Each day she would do a little physio with him until he started to move on his own.
 She spent hours and hours on the floor with him; moving his arms and legs to encourage him to roll over.

 Jackson took his very first steps at 18 months and proved his doctors wrong.
 Today Jackson runs just about everywhere.

 While other Mothers were celebrating their children’s milestones, Kirsty was learning to read Jackson’s cues.
 She could tell when he was starting to get sick when he started to use the wrong muscles to breathe, and she knew the exact moment it was time to get him to hospital.

 For the first three years, Jackson and Kirsty spent countless nights in hospital.
 But there were no answers as to why he was getting so sick.